DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 The former squatters realized they had to find a building and Jaap Schoufour, head of the Art Factory Bureau, suggested the Volkskrant building.
-Negotiations with the owner of the building took up to six months and the Art Factory Bureau played no part in this except for looking at the rental contract.
+Negotiations by Fred Stammeshaus and Jaap Draaisma with the owner of the building took up to six month and the Art Factory Bureau played no part in this except for looking at the rental contract.
 Jaap recalls they were very keen on the city government not to be included in the Volkskrant building project.
 ‘The deal was to have the owner invest 400.000 euro into our project.